 Salix viminalis - Osier - This is a fantastically long and straight variety.
 Once established, it can grow 3m in a year!
 Good for the framework of structures.

-Salix triandra - A number of types of this variety are good for creating smaller willow structures and fences such as Noire de Villaine and Black Maul.
+Salix triandra - A number of types of this variety are good for creating smaller willow structures and fences such as Noire de Villaine.
 This variety leafs low down the rod and responds well to being trimmed back.

 Salix purpurea - As with triandra, a number of types are good for creating smaller structures.
 Purpurea has lovely delicate rods and produces reliable growth.